Actually, Facebook’s big algorithm change hasn’t hurt partisan media

 Overall, this new data indicates that people have continued sharing and engaging with hyper-partisan content, despite concerns about the algorithm change.
 Which, I guess, isn’t that surprising when you really think about it.

-You can read the full Nieman Lab writeup here.CGW
+You can read the full Nieman Lab write-up here.CGW